Skip to main content

 composite function A composite function is a function \(h(x)\) formed by using the output of one function \(g(x)\) as the input of another function f(x).
 Composite functions are written in the form \(h(x)=f(g(x))\) or \(h=f\circ g\).

-This page titled 2.4.3: Composition of Trig Functions and Their Inverses is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.4.3: Composition of Trig Functions and Their Inverses is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation